J&W Nicholson & Co: History

 In 1854, John's son William Nicholson Junior who was a First Class cricketer for the Marylebone Cricket Club and Gentlemen of England became a company chairman.
 During the second half of the nineteenth century, William Junior would develop J&W Nicholson into a hugely successfully company producing a wide range of spirits including its famous London Dry Gin and establishing a portfolio of pubs (from 1873 and today the Nicholson's Pubs group owned by Mitchells & Butler).
 Nicholson became one of the first five Trustees of the MCC in May 1864 and he would use his fortune to help the MCC secure the site that is today Lord's "The Home of Cricket" in St John's Wood.

 In 1866, the MCC purchased the freehold for the ground for £18,333 6s 8d from monies advanced by Nicholson.
 William Nicholson would also loan money to the MCC to build the "Second Tavern" (1867–68) and secure "Henderson's Nursery" (1888).
 In 1889, the foundation stone was laid for the new Lord's Pavilion, paid for by a £21,000 loan from Nicholson.
 Founded in 1787, the original MCC colours had been sky blue, but the colours were changed sometime in the late 1860s to red and yellow and it is believed that this was in recognition of Nicholson's contribution to the MCC.

 J&W Nicholson & Co Ltd became a Limited Liability Company from 1 January 1893.
 William Nicholson died in 1909 and by that time his son William Graham Nicholson (1862-1942) had succeeded him as Director.
 From 1897 to 1935, William Graham was first a Liberal Unionist MP and from 1912 Conservative MP for Petersfield, Hampshire (a seat formerly held by his father William Nicholson).
 The family also donated land at Ramshill in the town to Churcher's College.
+In 1936 the Nicholson family purchased the Hartham Park estate, near Corsham, with its associated quarries of Bath stone, who resided there during the Second World War.

 In the twentieth century, Nicholson Gin was hailed as one of the "Purest Spirits" and a favourite for cocktails noted in the most famous cocktail books such as: Harry's ABC of Mixing Cocktails, The Savoy Cocktail Book and The Waldorf Astoria Bar Book.

 The Duke of Wellington was said to be a fan as well as Sarah Bernhardt.
 Bernhardt's favourite cocktail with Nicholson Gin was "The Woon Fizz" as noted in Harry's ABC.